 The endeavor of genealogy is constrained by two immovable facts.
 First, consistent written records are increasingly scarce the further back in history you look, and even when records once existed they often suffered from loss, destruction, or permanent stashing in a dark corner somewhere unfindable.
 Once the written record is gone, it cannot be recovered (except occasionally those found in the dark corners).
 Oral history is sometimes useful, but it takes just one generation that doesn’t care about the family stories to lose it completely.

 Given these immutable constraints on genealogical research, the focus of this work is constructing a family history from the founding of the United States forward.
 Every effort has been made to identify the individuals in the family tree back to those who were adults during the War for Independence from Britain.
-That occurs about Generation 8.
+That occurs about Generations 8 and 9.
 In addition, secondary sources have been utilized where available to trace the history of some of these family groups back to their immigration to North America, providing enough data to draw some general conclusions about the origins of the family in the Old World.

 Very little has been done to trace the family tree at the point of origin in Europe (and all roots are in Europe).
 Why?
 Well, most of the family’s ancestors immigrated to North America a really long time ago.
 The last immigrants arrived around 1848, great-great grandparents Emmanuel Loeb from Alsace, France, and his future wife Marie Morningstar from Szered in the Hungarian portion of the Austrian Empire.
 A generation before that a married couple, the Hockshaws, arrived from Ireland sometime in the 1820’s.
 With the possible exception of one British soldier who probably arrived to fight against American Independence during the Revolutionary War, everyone else – more than 80% of the family’s genealogical material – was already living in the U.S. by the time the Declaration of Independence was signed.
 The problem of “too many ancestors” is already in force before reaching those who lived in Europe.

 Where did they come from, and where did they go to?
 Someday I hope to develop an animated map that will have a dot representing each ancestor at a particular point in time, and which would play forward a year at a time so viewers could see the patterns of migration.
-If such a map started in the year 1600, all the dots would be in Europe, mostly in England, Wales, and Scotland, but with a handful in the southern Rhine river valley between future Germany and France, and another handful elsewhere in France, Switzerland, and — for the Jewish ancestors — scattered through eastern Europe (likely).
+If such a map started in the year 1600, all the dots would be in Europe, mostly in England, Wales, and Scotland, but with a handful in the southern Rhine river valley between future Germany and France, and another handful elsewhere in France, Switzerland, and — for the Jewish ancestors — scattered through eastern Europe.
 Beginning in 1608, a few dots would make the journey from England across to the Chesapeake Bay area, settling in Virginia.
 By the middle part of the 17th century, these few dots would become a flood of dots leaving England, joined by a few from Northern Ireland.

 In the last quarter of the 17th century, a few dots would leave Wales and go to Pennsylvania, and at the new century some come from France and Switzerland too.
 By the early 18th century, most of the dots in England, Scotland, and Wales have left and eastern Virginia is full, spilling over into northern North Carolina.
 In the mid-18th century the dots from the Rhine valley would leave and go to Pennsylvania, as would all the remaining dots in Northern Ireland.
 Many of the dots in Pennsylvania and Virginia would begin moving south along the eastern slopes of the Appalachian mountains into the “backcountry” of North Carolina – the western Piedmont.
 A few venturesome ones would cross to the western side of the mountains, into what became Tennessee and the southwestern counties of Virginia.